d-e-e-p/fixed-size-string-buffer/README.md

 ### Dir Structure

+The top level cmake is only for external projects that automatically want to incorporate the headers.
-There's no top level cmake--I find it cleaner to have each target pretend to be top level and execute in a dedicated build dir.
+I find it cleaner to have each target pretend to be top level and execute in a dedicated build dir.
 So `make release` runs under `build/release`, while make test runs under `build/test`.
 Running `make -j4 all` runs all steps.

 ```bash